J-2 Work Authorization

 - A check or money order for $410 made payable to the U.S. Department of Homeland Security.
 Money orders can be obtained from area post offices, banks, and some convenience stores.

 The CIS has recently established new processing procedures for the issuance of Employment Authorization Document, Form I-766.
-We estimate it will take at least 3-4 months for the application to be processed by CIS.
-Once the CIS in Texas issues the card they usually mail to the mailing address on the I-765 application.
+We estimate it will take at least 3-5 months for the application to be processed by USCIS.
+Once the USCIS issues the card they usually mail to the mailing address on the I-765 application.

 How Long May I Work?